 Best Cordless Drills UK 2026: Top 7 Tested for Home DIY

-The UK market in 2026 offers options from under £50 to over £300.
-This guide cuts through the noise to rank the 7 best cordless drills for UK home DIY use, from budget picks for occasional use to professional-grade tools worth buying once and keeping for a decade.
+A cordless drill is the single most useful power tool in any home workshop.
+This guide ranks the 7 best cordless drills for UK home DIY in 2026 — from budget picks to professional-grade tools worth buying once and keeping for a decade.

 Quick Comparison Table